-- Ripped fabric
+Ripped fabric

 - Cuts or tears

 - Bent or damaged locking mechanisms

 - Signs of force (including attempts to open)

 If a student does not bring a phone onto the school site then they will not be required to have their phone pouch with them.
 However, any phone found outside of a lockable phone pouch is considered a prohibited item.
 The consequence for having a phone outside of a pouch will result in a consequence as outlined in the table detailed below.
-The phone will be confiscated and returned through a tariffed system, with the length of confiscation depending on how many times this behaviour has previously occurred.
+The phone will be confiscated (including SIM card) and returned through a tariffed system, with the length of confiscation depending on how many times this behaviour has previously occurred.
 This policy also applies to any paired devices or smart technology e.g. smart watches (any of these items should also be placed into the lockable phone pouch).
+Please note that phone use includes utilising bluetooth connection via headphones when a phone is in a pouch anywhere on the premises.
+Please note that the school has the right to instruct students that they are not allowed to bring phones onto the school site.

 First Stage Phone confiscated.
 Students can collect from reception at the end of the day.
 C3 issued (1 hour) Second Stage Phone confiscated.
 Parent/Carers must collect from reception at the end of the day.
 C3+ issued Third Stage Phone confiscated for 1 week.
 Parent/Carer must collect from a member of SLT.
-C4 issued (full school day and c3) Fourth Stage Phone confiscated for 3 weeks.
+C4 issued (full school day and C3) Fourth Stage Phone confiscated for 3 weeks.
 Parent/Carer must collect from a member of SLT.
 C4+ issued Fifth Stage Phone confiscated for a half-term (6-8 weeks).
 Parent/carer must collect from a Deputy Headteacher - Complete Phone Ban Issued (meaning the student will not be allowed to bring a mobile phone onto the school site).
 C5 suspension issued